openbao/openbao-fedora/README.md

 # openbao-rpm

-RPM packaging for openbao that is upward compatible from vault RPM packaging
+RPM packaging for openbao including a vault compatability subpackage.